 Make Sure You Have A Financial Plan

-My biggest fear today for investors is overconfidence.
-With the stock market at all-time highs, it’s easy to confuse brains with a bull market once again.
-Make sure you are investing in a risk-appropriate manner.
-Once you’ve made a lot of money, you must preserve it.
+My biggest fear for investors today is overconfidence.
+With the stock market at all-time highs, it’s easy to mistake a bull market for brilliance.
+Make sure you're investing in a way that aligns with your risk tolerance.
+Once you’ve made a lot of money, the priority shifts to preserving it.

 Diversify Your Retirement Investments